theopechli/theopechli.github.io/_posts/2019-10-09-phoenix-stack-zero.markdown

 0xff8c809c  0x41414141                                   AAAA
 {% endhighlight %}

 As shown above, the value of `var_ch` is indeed overwritten.

+{% highlight plaintext %}
+> dc
+Well done, the 'changeme' variable has been changed!
+{% endhighlight %}

+## Conclusion
+The binary was not compiled with the necessary features that would otherwise prevent stack-based buffer overflows and contains a call to `gets`, which does not account the size of bytes to be read from STDIN.
+As such, one needs to account the size of the buffer and simply input more bytes than it can actually hold so that the stack overflows.

 [exploit-education]: https://exploit.education/downloads/
 [rabin2-docs]: https://r2wiki.readthedocs.io/en/latest/tools/rabin2/